 Each bathroom faucet fits a specific type of sink, so finding the best faucet for your bathroom begins with the sink.
 How many holes does it have in the deck?
 How far apart are the holes?
-Check out our room planner service for a free design.
+Check out our room planner service for a custom design.

 A centerset faucet is the most common type of faucet.
 They are standard for most bathroom sinks or countertops with three holes close together – one for the faucet and two for the hot and cold water levers.
 You control the water flow and water temperature with each handle.
 Centered on the bathroom sink, the standard centerset faucet requires three holes measured 4” from center of the left hole to the center of the right hole.